TOTAL ADOPTIONS:

 - Dogs over 1 year receive bloodwork

-- Heartworm treatments, dental cleanings, or surgical procedures if needed
+- Heartworm treatments, dental procedures, or surgical procedures if needed

 Adoptable Pets